Excerpt from Ari’s Top 5 enews

 Despite all those positives, getting this very good salt onto the market was no mean feat.
 Portuguese law, leaning heavily towards industrial salt use, essentially forbade the sale of pure, traditionally made sea salt.
 Only extensive efforts with government and EU offices got them through this industrially-oriented roadblock.
 We’re happy to be getting it still all these years later!

-As with the French Fleur de Sel, their Flor de Sal (the one in the glass jar) is taken only from the first formations of sea salt across the top of the salt pans; it’s quite white in color, very gentle, and sweet in flavor.
+As with the French Fleur de Sel, their Flor de Sal is taken only from the first formations of sea salt across the top of the salt pans; it’s quite white in color, very gentle, and sweet in flavor.
 In centuries past, the Flor de Sal was the salt taken by the salt workers themselves for their own consumption at home.
 It’s long been referred to by locals as “the cream of the salt,” since it was the prime product skimmed from the top just as dairy farmers skimmed the richest cream off the top of the milk in the morning.
 It accounts for no more than 15 percent of total production.
 Like the cream, the Flor de Sal must be gathered daily.

 In comparison to the French Fleur de Sel, the Portuguese product is perhaps a bit lighter, the flakes a touch smaller, and not as overtly identifiable in snowflake shape.
 Both are a delicate and delicious, traditional saline specialty.
 It’s exceptionally sweet, and it really does have a hint of violets in the aroma.
 It’s a wonderful way to make almost any dish remarkable.
 Sprinkle it onto toast, roasted vegetables when you bring them to the table, cut tomatoes when we reach that time of year.
 Because of the quality of the salt and the packaging both, it’s a terrific gift for anyone who loves good food.